benapetr/terminator/README.md

  --ignore 1,2...: Set a list of uid to ignore, separated by comma (with no spaces), processes running from any of
                   these users will not be killed

+ --killexec <path to executable>: Will execute a command

  --dry: Never kill any process this is useful when you need to test your configuration